The JoJoLands

 The JoJoLands (stylized as The JOJOLands) is the ninth main story arc of the Japanese manga series JoJo's Bizarre Adventure, written and illustrated by Hirohiko Araki.
 It takes place within the rebooted continuity depicted in Steel Ball Run (2004–2011) and JoJolion (2011–2021).
 Set in the U.S. state of Hawaii in the early 2020s, it follows Jodio Joestar, a teenage gangster intent on becoming wealthy in the tropics.
-It is serialized by Shueisha in the seinen manga magazine Ultra Jump since February 17, 2023.
+It has been serialized by Shueisha in the seinen manga magazine Ultra Jump since February 17, 2023.

 Plot

 Jodio Joestar is a high schooler and gofer living with his family on Oahu, Hawaii.
 He works for his principal Meryl Mei Qi alongside his older brother (Note: Attributed to multiple sources:) Dragona and their kleptomaniac classmate Paco Laburantes.
 Together with client-turned partner Usagi Alohaoe, they travel to Big Island to perform a heist against manga artist Rohan Kishibe.
 During their mission, the gang discovers a Lava Rock with the ability to attract anything of value that its user touches with the rock.
 They become allies with Big Island resident Charming Man, who hopes to use the rock to investigate his younger brother's disappearance on the slopes of Hualālai.

 The gang tells Meryl Mei about the Lava Rock, and she decides to use it to gain all the assets of the infrastructure development company Howler, including its land on Hualālai.
 She sends them to touch Howler's land deed with the Lava Rock.
 Subsequently, Howler's lender Dolphin Bank moves to seize Howler's assets in response to a government plan to seize its Hualālai land due to accusations of illegal activities.
-The current head of the Howler company, Acca Howler, speculates that this was caused by the Lava Rock, and sends agents Bobby Jean and Lulu to take it for him.
+The current head of the Howler company, Hacca Howler, speculates that this was caused by the Lava Rock, and sends agents Bobby Jean and Lulu to take it for him.
 They chase Jodio's gang to a nearby hospital, but Jodio kills Bobby Jean and captures Lulu.

-Meryl Mei orders the gang to trick Acca into transferring the Hualālai land to them, declaring they have one week to take Howler's land before it is too late.
-Meanwhile, agents Key West, Laem Chabang, and Ningbo begin to work for Acca to investigate Bobby Jean's death, speculating that it was connected to Paco.
-Jodio, Dragona, and Charming Man, disguised as Dolphin Bank employees, arrange a meeting with Acca on his yacht.
-With Key West by his side, Acca tries to bribe the disguised Charming Man into not collecting his assets, but Charming Man refuses and tries to trick him into transferring the land.
-However, the Lava Rock in Dragona's possession begins to deteriorate in the presence of the bribery money, raising Acca's suspicions.
+Meryl Mei orders the gang to trick Hacca into transferring the Hualālai land to them, declaring they have one week to take Howler's land before it is too late.
+Meanwhile, agents Key West, Laem Chabang, and Ningbo begin to work for Hacca to investigate Bobby Jean's death, speculating that it was connected to Paco.
+Jodio, Dragona, and Charming Man, disguised as Dolphin Bank employees, arrange a meeting with Hacca on his yacht.
+With Key West by his side, Hacca tries to bribe the disguised Charming Man into not collecting his assets, but Charming Man refuses and tries to trick him into transferring the land.
+However, the Lava Rock in Dragona's possession begins to deteriorate in the presence of the bribery money, raising Hacca's suspicions.